datadryad/dryad-app/documentation/local_testing_setup.md

 ## Configuration files

 When Rails runs in the test environment, the config files from the main config directory are loaded.
-However, most of these files are set up to import the equivalent test configs from `dryad-config-example`.
-This behavior occurs for tenant configs as well.

 ## Debugging tests